cesarpachon/munarrator/README.md

 some microactions may be executed in a single call or would need many seconds to finish.

 Microactions may be composed using Parallel and Sequential microactions.
-An action creates a SequentialMicroaction for default, that acts as the root container.

-Actions are lists of microactions assembled for reusing. by example:
+a top-level action can be assembled for reusing. by example:

 ActionWelcome:
+0. execute secuential:
   1. wait 1 second
   2. show welcome message
+  3. execute concurrent:
-  3. play welcome sound
+    4. play welcome sound
-  4. execute animation "salute" on main character
+    5. execute animation "salute" on main character
+  6. show instructions screen

-It has a set of Stages, and only a Stage may be active at any given time. it is ok to have a single stage.
+Only a Stage may be active at any given time. it is ok to have a single stage.

 examples of stages: